gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Maddy gulped and did the same.
-For a moment everything swam around her as the forest became her ceiling and the sky---she swallowed hard.
+For a moment everything swam around her as the forest became her ceiling and the sky—she swallowed hard.
 *Don't throw up,* she pleaded with her stomach.

-There---behind them,
+There—behind them,
 two dark shapes were flying side by side parallel to their course.
 They had wings instead of rotors